What To Do With Leftover Trade Show Swag??

 Well, just as people are using these totes to put their pens and notepads in, why not fill your surplus bags with water, food, soap, small bottles of shampoo (hotel toiletries would work here too!), socks, gloves, and other necessities for the homeless.
 In fact, a company did just this at SXSW several years ago, setting the stage for several companies to donate their unwanted swag to a local homeless shelter.

 Book donations are accepted readily by reading programs across the country, and help with adult literacy programs, prisoner re-entry, and of course, children’s reading development.
 It’s a win-win and ensures your swag goes to a good cause: education.

 There are so many non-profits out there that could use the excess tradeshow giveaways, so we encourage you to consider researching which one is best for you and reaching out to them.
 It may also be wise to research organizations that align with your brand, which will make the connection with marketing and giving all that more powerful.

 It’s a great way to get your company involved with the community, and who knows where that could lead!

 If that doesn’t work, think about reusing the custom swag for your business needs or recycling the tradeshow giveaways.
-There’s always a good way to get rid of that unwanted swag!
+There’s always a good way to get rid of your no longer needed swag!